-The council's leisure service can contribute significantly to achieving improvements in general health by getting more people, more active, our centres, and pools in particular, will only partially achieve the council's ambitions in this regard.
+The council's leisure service can contribute significantly to achieving improvements in general health by getting more people, more active, more often.
+The re-development of our centres, and pools in particular, will only partially achieve the council's ambitions in this regard.
 We need to maximise participation in water based activities by developing all day programmes with access for all citizens.